neuland/pug4j/README.md

 [![Build Status](https://secure.travis-ci.org/neuland/pug4j.png?branch=master)](http://travis-ci.org/neuland/pug4j)

-# pug4j (formerly known as jade4j) - a jade implementation written in Java
+# pug4j (formerly known as jade4j) - a pug implementation written in Java
 pug4j's intention is to be able to process pug templates in Java without the need of a JavaScript environment, while being **fully compatible** with the original pug syntax.

 ## Contents